School Counseling Department

 This program is for rising high school juniors and seniors who are

-interested in science, technology, engineering and mathematics.
-Students
+interested in science, technology, engineering, and mathematics.
+Students will

 industrial plant to see engineers at work.
 For more information visit their

 University of Pennsylvania

 This is a summer sports business program that provides an opportunity for